Yana Kalinina: Club career

 Kalinina scored her 100th professional goal on 23 September 2018 against Panthers, joining the Ukrainian goalscoring hall of fame named after Svitlana Frishko.
 Despite scoring 27 goals in the 2017-18 season and 22 goals the following campaign, she was beaten to the Golden Boot for top scorer both seasons by her subsequent Ukraine international team-mate Olga Ovdiychuk, who scored 28 and 30 goals respectively.

 In the title-winning 2019-2020 campaign, she once again became league top scorer with 17 goals, retaining her personal crown the following season with a haul of 22 as Zhytlobud-2 were dethroned as champions.

 They were on course to regain their title in 2021-22 season, when the season was abandoned early without champions being crowned due to the Russian invasion of Ukraine.
 Ukrainian-based players were allowed out of their contracts and to play abroad during this period, with Kalinina moving to Poland to play for Olimpia Szczecin in the Ekstraliga.

 Returning home after six months, Kalinina rejoined her original club, who by this stage had relocated from Kharkiv to Poltava, being renamed Vorskla Poltava.
 For the new 2022-23 season, she struck a record 39 goals in a single season to be league top scorer for a third season-in-a-row as Vorskla did the league and Cup double.

 Kalinin's hat-trick against Dnipro-1 on 1 September 2023 saw her become the first player to hit 200 league goals in the history of the Ukrainian Women's Championship.
 She ended the season doing the double with Vorskla again in 2024, their Cup success being their fifth in a row.

+On 15 February 2026, Kalinina joined Seasters Odesa.
+On 11 March 2026, she debuted for Seasters in a 5–0 home win over Polissya Zhytomyr in the Ukrainian Women's Top League and scored twice.

 International career

 Kalinina's first call-up to the Ukraine was for Euro 2017 qualifiers against Romania and France, but never came off the bench for either game.
 Her debut came against Israel on 21 January 2016 in a friendly, coming on for Tetyana Kozyrenko at half-time.

 She scored her first goal for the national team on 8 March 2016 in a Euro 2017 qualifier against Greece.

 Kalinina helped Ukraine to the play-offs for Euro 2025, but lost in the play-off final to Belgium.

+Kalinina scored Ukraine's only goal in their opening game of the 2027 FIFA Women's World Cup qualification campaign, a 1–6 loss against England on 3 March 2026.